National Center for Veins

 Spider veins are the thin red, blue, or purple veins that appear on the legs and feet.
 Although spider veins do not typically pose any risks to a health, many patients seek treatment for spider veins because they have a conspicuous appearance.
 Spider veins may also cause an itchy, burning, or aching sensation, especially when the patient has been sitting or standing for an extended period of time.
 Our site also has the answers to your frequently asked questions about Sclerotherapy and VeinGogh.

 Varicose veins are bulging, tangled-looking veins that are a dark blue or purple color.
 They most commonly affect the legs and ankles.
 Many patients seek treatment to reduce the appearance of varicose veins and minimize the risk of associated health problems, including deep vein thrombosis, blood clots, and ulcers.
 Risk factors for varicose veins include family history, excess weight, pregnancy, the natural aging process, and standing for long periods of time.

 If you are suffering with varicose veins, we are proud to offer a number of treatments to meet your needs.
-Our Venefit™, microphlebectomy, and Varithena™ therapies can dramatically improve your varicose veins and related conditions.
+Our Venefit™ and microphlebectomy therapies can dramatically improve your varicose veins and related conditions.
 Patients can experience a decrease in discomfort and a big boost in self-confidence.